Lawton’s Living History: Frontier Lore & Restless Spirits

 Wichita Mountains Wildlife Refuge

-Just northwest of the city lies this stunning federal refuge — one of the oldest in the U.S. — featuring granite peaks, prairie, and free-roaming bison, longhorn cattle, and elk.
+Just northwest of the city lies this stunning wildlife refuge featuring granite peaks, prairie, and free-roaming bison, longhorn cattle, and elk.
 It's a popular destination for hiking, rock climbing, and wildlife viewing.
-The Holy City of the Wichitas can be found by taking a beautiful drive through the refuge.
+If you’re interested, the Holy City of the Wichitas can be found by taking a through the refuge.
 It is the site of an outdoor Easter pageant so plan accordingly if you plan to visit during the Easter season (tours are not always available during that time).

 Places to visit and experience

-• Historic sites around Lawton and Fort Sill: Museums and markers provide context on military history, Indigenous removal, and frontier life—necessary background to understand the region’s layered past.
+• Historic sites around Lawton and Fort Sill: Museums and markers provide context on military history and frontier life.

-• Local cemeteries and memorials: Small family or pioneer cemeteries can be powerful sites for history and ghost lore; treat them respectfully.
+• Local cemeteries and memorials: Small family or pioneer cemeteries chock full of history and ghost lore; treat them respectfully.

 Paranormal and folklore notes